 Process: From Pixel Based Design to User-Centric Experiences

-Gannett’s large team of UX practitioners needed a process that encouraged creativity and deliverability, one that could move the team from moving from designing pages to designing experiences.
+Gannett’s large team of UX practitioners needed a process that encouraged creativity and deliverability, one that could transition the team from designing pages to designing experiences.

-highlighted below not only responds to a user's device, but their segment, previous behaviour and origin as well.
+Intentional Design, highlighted below, not only responds to a user's device, but their segment, previous behaviour, personalized preferences, and origin as well.

 Module, Template and Content Inventories helped the team understand what we have and what was in demand by editors and users